Tinkerforge/doc/en/source/Software/Brickv.rst

   to be disconnected from the stack to make the bootloader mode work correctly.
   This problem is fixed in hardware version 2.1.

-To flash a new firmware the Brick has to be into bootloader mode.
-Follow this steps:
+To flash a new firmware the Brick has to be in bootloader mode.
+For **ESP32 Brick** and **ESP32 Ethernet Brick** just connect them via USB to the PC.

+For all other 4x4cm sized Bricks follow these steps:

 1. Connect the Brick via USB to the PC.
 2. Press and hold the Erase button.
 3. Press and release the Reset button.
 4. Release the Erase button.

-Now all LEDs on the Brick should be off, the Brick should be in bootloader mode and a new serial port device should be detected on your PC.
+Now all LEDs on the 4x4cm Brick should be off, the Brick should be in bootloader mode and a new serial port device should be detected on your PC.

 Serial Port